-- If you know a rolling blackout will occur, fill plastic containers with water and place them in your refrigerator and freezer.
+- If you know a public safety power shutoff or rolling blackout will occur, fill plastic containers with water and place them in your refrigerator and freezer.
 The chilled or frozen water will help keep food cold during a short power outage.

-- When the storm is close, empty your holding tank, so you can flush a few times.
+- Empty your holding tank, so you can flush a few times.

 During a power failure: